oldnomad/udotool/doc/MANUAL.md

 right if environment variable `XCURSOR_SIZE` is less than 24, otherwise the mouse will move 24 pixels to the right.

+### BREAK

+Syntax: `break [<NUMBER>]`

+When used inside a loop, this command breaks from enclosing loop(s).
+By default it breaks from the innermost loop, but if an argument is specified, it can break from specified number of enclosing loops.

+If the specified argument exceeds the number of enclosing loops, or if the command is used not in a loop, an error is generated.

 ### EXIT

 Syntax: `exit`